-Each of the standard Aras Innovator solutions (Program Management, Product Engineering, and Quality Planning) has its own xml resources.
+Each of the standard Aras Innovator solutions and modules has its own xml resources.
 Each of these folders should have any language specific files put in a corresponding folder.

-Quality Planning for instance has a folder '/Client/Solutions/QP/xml'.
-The corresponding folder for Japanese would be '/Client/Solutions/QP/xml.ja'
+PLM for instance has a folder '/Client/Solutions/PLM/xml'.
+The corresponding folder for Japanese would be '/Client/Solutions/PLM/xml.ja'

-The three solutions installed with Aras Innovator have the following XML-based resource folders:
+The standard installation of Aras Innovator has the following XML-based resource folders: